Visual Awareness Arises Neither on Its Own Nor From Causes

 “Ananda, if light is its self, you should not see darkness; if emptiness is its self, you should not see obstruction.
 Likewise, if darkness is its self, the nature of your seeing should cease to function when there is light, but why do you still see light?”

 Ananda said, “Now I am certain that the nature of seeing is not spontaneous.
 I guess it is brought about by causes and conditions.
 But I am still not clear about it.
-I now ask the Tathagata to tell me how it accords with the nature of causes and conditions.”
+Now I need the Tathagata to tell me how it accords with the nature of causes and conditions.”

-The Buddha said, “You say it is causes and conditions.
-Let me ask you this: When you see things, the nature of seeing manifests – is it because of light that the seeing exists?
+The Buddha said, “You say it is due to causes and conditions.
+Let me ask you this: When you see things and the nature of seeing manifests itself – is it because of light that the seeing comes into existence?
 Or is it because of darkness, emptiness, or obstruction that the seeing exists?
 If it is light that brings it into existence, you should not see darkness; if it is darkness, you should not see light.
 It is the same with emptiness and obstruction.

-“Moreover, Ananda, does the seeing derive from the condition of light, or darkness, or emptiness, or obstruction?
+“Moreover, Ananda, which of the conditions does the seeing derive from – light, darkness, emptiness, or obstruction?

 “If it exists because of the condition of emptiness, you should not see obstruction; if it exists because of the condition of obstruction, you should not see emptiness.
 And it is the same with light and darkness.
 Therefore, you should know that the essential Bodhi is due to neither causes nor conditions, neither being nor nonbeing, neither reality nor unreality.
 It is identical with all things yet beyond all forms.

-“How can you now think of it, use your mind to make distinctions, and express it with frivolous terminologies that are based on worldly sophistries?
-That is like grasping at empty space with your hand: you will only succeed in tiring yourself out.
-How could empty space possibly be grasped?”
+“How can you think of it, using your mind to make distinctions, and expressing it with frivolous terminologies that are based on worldly sophistries?
+That is like grasping at empty space with your hand – you will only succeed in tiring yourself out.
+How could empty space possibly be grasped!”